 The Corporation's external auditor is PricewaterhouseCoopers.
 Detailed information in respect of the auditor's remuneration is disclosed in the Corporation's financial statements.
-The auditor is allowed to communicate freely with the Chief Internal Auditor and the Audit Committee.
-To ensure its independence with respect to the Corporation, the auditor would issue a confirmation letter of its independence, on an annual basis, to the Audit Committee to confirm its independence based on the requirements set out in Section 290 of the Code of Ethics for Professional Accountants of the Hong Kong Institute of Certified Public Accountants.
-For the purpose of the audit of the Corporation's financial statements for the year ended 31 December 2011, PricewaterhouseCoopers has confirmed its independence to the Audit Committee.
+The auditor is allowed to communicate freely with the Audit Committee and the Chief Internal Auditor.
+To ensure its independence with respect to the Corporation, the auditor would issue a letter, on an annual basis, to the Audit Committee to confirm its independence based on the requirements set out in Section 290 of the Code of Ethics for Professional Accountants of the Hong Kong Institute of Certified Public Accountants.
+For the purpose of the audit of the Corporation's financial statements for the year ended 31 December 2013, PricewaterhouseCoopers has confirmed its independence to the Audit Committee.